riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 - description of the problem
 - Tools used, testing library, thread library

+This report describes the solution we ha have found of the thrid assignment about the parallelisation of addition, subtraction and contraction on tensors.
+We started from the solution provided by the professor and we noticed that the library was implemented to build a parsing tree of the Einstein expression given as input.
+The base class is

 ## 2 The move operator

 ### 2.1 Before